SivaranjaniSuresh/SivaranjaniSuresh/README.md

 - 🤝 Collaborating with cross-functional teams, I leverage my technical expertise to deliver end-to-end data solutions.
 - 📈 Data visualization is my creative outlet, where I transform raw data into compelling visual narratives that empower stakeholders.
 - 🌱 Lifelong learning is my mantra, as I stay up-to-date with the latest advancements in data technologies and industry best practice  including building projects with LLMs.
+- 🎤 As a Toastmaster, I embrace the art of public speaking, effectively communicating data-driven insights to diverse audiences.
 - ⚡ Fun fact: I love finding patterns not only in data but also in the world around me, from spotting hidden connections to discovering new hobbies!

 ### Contact Me